 The United States is doing better than it has in years.
 Jobs growth is up, unemployment is down, our manufacturing sector carries the rest of the world on its shoulders like a wounded soldier and the World Economic Forum named the U.S. the third-most competitive nation, our highest ranking since before the recession.

 As heretical as it sounds, there’s a downside to America’s success, and that’s a stronger dollar.
-For the 12-month period, our currency has seen a 1.1-standard deviation move, which has put pressure on two commodities that we consider our lifeblood at U.S. Global Investors: gold and oil.
+Although our currency has softened recently, it has put pressure on two commodities that we consider our lifeblood at U.S. Global Investors: gold and oil.

 It’s worth noting that we’ve been here before.
 In October 2011, a similar correction occurred in energy, commodities and resources stocks based on European and Chinese growth fears.
 But international economic stimulus measures helped raise market confidence, and many of the companies we now own within these sectors benefited.
 Between October 2011 and January 2012, Anadarko Petroleum rose 58 percent; Canadian Natural Resources, 20 percent; Devon Energy, 15 percent; Cimarex Energy, 15 percent; Peyto Exploration & Development, 15 percent; and Suncor Energy, 10 percent.

 Granted, we face new challenges this year that have caused market jitters—Ebola and ISIS, just to name a couple.
 But we’re confident that once the dollar begins to revert back to the mean, a rally in energy and resources stocks might soon follow.
 Brian Hicks, portfolio manager of our Global Resources Fund (PSPFX), notes that he’s been nibbling on cheap stocks ahead of a potential rally, one that, he hopes, mimics what we saw in late 2011 and early 2012.